JaywongWang/DenseVideoCaptioning/README.md

 ### Hyper Parameters

 The configuration (from my experiments) is given in opt.py, including model setup, training options, and testing options.
+You may want to set max_proposal_num=1000 if saving valiation time is not the first priority.

 ### Training